 Counter-trafficking in Austria

 Austria is affected by human trafficking both as a transit country and country of destination.
-Men, women and children are trafficking in and through Austria for sexual exploitation, labour exploitation, forced begging and forced criminality.
+Men, women and children are trafficked in and through Austria for sexual exploitation, labour exploitation, forced begging and forced criminality.
 Common countries of origin include EU countries, such as Romania, Bulgaria and Hungary, as well as third countries such as Nigeria, the Philippines and China.

-The Austrian Task Force on Combating Human Trafficking, which is headed by the Federal Ministry for European and International Affairs, is charged with coordinating and intensifying measures taken by Austria against human trafficking.
+The Austrian Task Force on Combating Human Trafficking,which is headed by the Federal Ministry for European and International Affairs, is charged with coordinating and intensifying measures taken by Austria against human trafficking.
 The Task Force is composed of representatives of all competent ministries, representatives of federal provinces and relevant research institutions and NGOs.

 Contact